NotYourDoreamon/HunterCraft-mc-server-status/README.md

 9. Start the bot again.

 # Credits
-Made by <a href="https://github.com/NotYourDoreamon">NotYourDoreamon</a> with ♥ for Hyperbolt and edited for the world to use! 😀
+Made by <a href="https://github.com/NotYourDoreamon">NotYourDoreamon</a> with ♥ for HunterCraft and edited for the world to use! 😀